Sneha124-star/Rock-paper-scissors/README.md

 A mini project on rock-paper-scissors by using JavaScript,HTML ,CSS.
 Where the user plays with the computer.

-✅ I learnt a lot about DOM events and how to navigate through different aspects of JS such as calling functions firing up the events etc.
+✅ I learned a lot about DOM events and how to navigate through different aspects of JS such as calling functions firing up the events etc.

 🌱 Check out the complete project here